 Avoid generic ads

-Give a personal touch to your mobile web ads, in-app ads, or other types of advertising you display to the audience.
-Address directly to your consumers and make them feel special.
+Give a personal touch to your mobile banner ads, in-app ads, or other types of advertising you display to the audience.
+Address your consumers directly and make them feel special.
 As a result, you can boost engagement because personalization converts better than non-specific video ads or banners.

 In other words, prepare ad creatives for different user segments to reach out to these people and meet their needs.
 With programmatic advertising opportunities, you can successfully deliver each creative to the right audience by narrowly targeting your consumers based on multiple factors, including gender, location, interests, etc. (Explore which targeting option is best for achieving brand awareness in our article.)